A Place for Mom

 13. Are you and your family safe?

-Signs of dementia anger may lead to physical, sexual, or emotional aggression.
+Anger or aggression from an individual with dementia may place others in physical, sexual, or emotional danger.
 It can be hard to accept that your loved one might threaten your safety.
-However, remember that these severe behavioral changes are common.
-Monitor violent behaviors, especially if you’re a sandwich generation caregiver with children in the home.
+Remember that these behavioral changes are common, though their severity varies.
+Some people with dementia may not exhibit violent behaviors at all.

 Talk with a Senior Living Advisor